top of page

 Introduction

 The final year of the course supports students to prepare for their future career and maintaining of professional standards, including placement requirements.
-There is a final module ten over six days as well as a thirty-hour remote working case study support module.
+This includes a final module ten as well as a thirty-hour remote working case study support module.
+The emphasis is on the students critical self-reflexivity including the integration of their personal lived-experience through autoethnography, research into the impacts of social injustice on child mental health, research and evaluation through written case study

 Course Content